jnozzi/cocoadev.com/markdown/LearningCocoa.md

-If you're looking for the book from O'Reilly, see General/BookLearningCocoa
+If you're looking for the book from O'Reilly, see BookLearningCocoa

-If you're General/HavingTroubleLearningCocoa, see that page, or General/CocoaIntroduction or General/HowToProgramInOSX
+If you're HavingTroubleLearningCocoa, see that page, or CocoaIntroduction or HowToProgramInOSX

-If you're looking for General/RecentTutorials here at this site, well, there you are.
+If you're looking for RecentTutorials here at this site, well, there you are.

-Many of the introductory pages listed above lead you to General/CocoaTutorials posted elsewhere on the net.
+Many of the introductory pages listed above lead you to CocoaTutorials posted elsewhere on the net.